liquibase/liquibase-databricks/README.md

 3. Build this project or retrieve the jar from the latest release.
 Then put this extension jar under the liquibase/lib directory.

+4. IMPORTANT: If using Linux/MaxOS - run the following command in your terminal before continuing (you can add this to the bash/zsh profile): export JAVA_OPTS=--add-opens=java.base/java.nio=ALL-UNNAMED

-4. Edit the connection parameters to your Databricks catlaog/database under the liquibase.properties file.
+5. Edit the connection parameters to your Databricks catlaog/database under the liquibase.properties file.
 The format will look like this:

 ```
 url: jdbc:databricks://<workspace_url>:443/default;transportMode=http;ssl=1;httpPath=<http_path>;AuthMech=3;ConnCatalog=<catalog>;ConnSchema=<database>;